asuprem/EdnaML/usage-docs/config-reference/datareaders.md

         DATALOADER_ARGS: {}
 ```

-`EXECUTION.DATAREADER.DATAREADER` determines which datareader we will use.
+`DATAREADER.DATAREADER` determines which datareader we will use.
 In turn, this determines what arguments exist for `CRAWLER_ARGS`, `DATASET_ARGS`, `GENERATOR_ARGS`, and `DATALOADER_ARGS`.

-The following values for `EXECUTION.DATAREADER.DATAREADER` are available:
+The following values for `DATAREADER.DATAREADER` are available:

 - `CompCars`
 - `VehicleColor`
 - `VehicleID`
 - `VeRi`

-Subsequent parameters for each `EXECUTION.DATAREADER.DATAREADER` is provided below.
+Subsequent parameters for each `DATAREADER.DATAREADER` is provided below.

 ## `CompCars`